-Twelve flagship public universities spanning the continental United States are used in the experiment, with representation across all broad Census regions.
-Each r\'{e}sum\'{e} is randomly assigned a major (eight fields, equal probability), up to one minor (history or mathematics), and a GPA (including a 25 percent probability of no listed GPA).
-Applicants may be assigned an internship experience drawn from one of two categories: analytical internships emphasize data and research tasks (e.g., \enquote{Marketing Analyst Intern}, \enquote{Research Intern}), while interpersonal internships emphasize sales and client interaction (e.g., \enquote{Marketing Sales}, \enquote{General Sales}).
-In total, we construct 60 internship experiences split evenly across the two categories.
-Additional credentials are independently randomized and include volunteer experience, Spanish language proficiency, study abroad, college work experience, and computer skills.
-Computer skills range from none (25 percent) to basic skills (25 percent), data analysis (25 percent), programming (12.5 percent), and both data analysis and programming (12.5 percent).
-Several of these attributes, particularly computer skills, internship type, and study abroad, play a direct role in the credential attenuation analysis in Section \ref{section:credentials}.
-A companion paper, \cite{arellano-bover_unbundling_2026}, uses the same audit to estimate the returns to r\'{e}sum\'{e} characteristics for new college graduates.
-That paper provides comprehensive documentation of the experimental design, balance and randomization checks, and callback returns to all r\'{e}sum\'{e} attributes.
-We refer the reader to \cite{arellano-bover_unbundling_2026} for these details and focus the present analysis on how discrimination varies with the task content of jobs.\footnote{Online Appendix Table O1 reports the full set of r\'{e}sum\'{e} characteristics, their assignment probabilities, and corresponding sample means.}
+We used twelve flagship public universities spanning the continental United States, with all broad Census regions represented.
+Each r\'{e}sum\'{e} was randomly assigned a major (one of eight fields, each with equal probability), up to one minor (history or mathematics), and a GPA (including a 25 percent probability of no listed GPA).
+Applicants could also be assigned an internship experience drawn from one of two categories.
+Quantitative internships emphasize data and research tasks (e.g., \enquote{Marketing Analyst Intern}, \enquote{Research Intern}), while social internships emphasize sales and client interaction (e.g., \enquote{Marketing Sales}, \enquote{General Sales}).
+In total, we constructed 60 internship experiences split evenly across the two categories.
+Additional credentials were randomized independently and included volunteer experience, Spanish language proficiency, study abroad, college work experience, and computer skills.
+Computer skills were none (25 percent), basic skills (25 percent), data analysis (25 percent), programming (12.5 percent), or both data analysis and programming (12.5 percent).
+Computer skills, internship type, and study abroad enter directly into the credential attenuation analysis in Section \ref{section:credentials}.
+A companion paper, \citet{arellano-bover_unbundling_2026}, uses the same audit to estimate the returns to r\'{e}sum\'{e} characteristics for new college graduates.
+That paper documents the experimental design, balance and randomization checks, and callback returns to all r\'{e}sum\'{e} attributes.
+Rather than duplicate those details, we focus on how discrimination varies with the task content of jobs.\footnote{Online Appendix Table O1 reports the full set of r\'{e}sum\'{e} characteristics, their assignment probabilities, and corresponding sample means.}